Carnegie Mellon University

 • 99-783

-*Note that the courses 39-699 and 18-994 can be counted towards an elective requirement only.
+*Note that the courses 39-699 and 18-994 can be counted toward an elective requirement only.

 1 unit of Introduction to Graduate Studies (18-989) must be taken.

-For the project option, students will register for 12 units of 18-980 no sooner than their second semester in the program.
+For the Intensive Project Option, students will register for 12 units of 18-980 no sooner than their second semester in the program.
 Students will then register for the remaining 24 units of 18-982 in the following semester.

-Students who are pursuing the M.S.
-Advanced Study program cannot register for their final semester if they have already completed 156 units of coursework.
+Students pursuing the MS Advanced Study program cannot register for their final semester if they have already completed 156 units of coursework.
 These units include courses taken for audit, pass/no pass, and withdrawal.
-Please refer to CIT policy on MS degree units for additional information.
-Please refer to CIT policy on MS degree units for additional information.
+Please refer to CIT's policy on MS degree units for additional information.